 2. Formulation Expertise: Development by qualified professionals using scientific principles and advanced formulation tools to create complete and balanced nutrition.

 3. Ingredient Sourcing and Quality: Human-grade ingredients from reputable suppliers with transparent sourcing (as opposed to feed-grade ingredients that aren’t subject to the same rigorous safety and quality oversight).
-Are ingredients minimally processed to preserve nutritional integrity?.
+Are ingredients minimally processed to preserve nutritional integrity?

 4. Minimal Processing: Methods that preserve nutritional integrity rather than destroying it.